Home »

 GENE THERAPY ROUND TABLE SERIES

-The WFH Gene Therapy Round Table (GTRT) series brings national member organizations (NMOs), patient advocates, healthcare professionals (HCPs), regulators and industry representatives together to share a dialogue on current global developments and the expected challenges related to gene therapy for hemophilia.
+The WFH Gene Therapy Round Table (GTRT) series was held from 2018 to 2022.
+It brought national member organizations (NMOs), patient advocates, healthcare professionals (HCPs), regulators and industry representatives together to share a dialogue on current global developments and the expected challenges related to gene therapy for hemophilia.

 Objectives

-The objective of this series is to foster a better understanding of the challenges related to the development of gene therapy for people with hemophilia (PWH) around the world.
-Key challenges and discussions centre around global access to gene therapy, regulatory and financial challenges, the unknowns of gene therapy and long-term follow-up of safety and efficacy.
-Multi-stakeholder and global perspectives are also considered.
+The objective of this series was to foster a better understanding of the challenges related to the development of gene therapy for people with hemophilia (PWH) around the world.
+Key challenges and discussions centred around global access to gene therapy, regulatory and financial challenges, the unknowns of gene therapy and long-term follow-up of safety and efficacy.
+Multi-stakeholder and global perspectives were also considered.
 The reports from the WFH GTRT have been published.

 Gene Therapy Round Table Program Committee